FIND YOUR EVEREST

 In exclusive partnership with The Brain Tumour Charity.

-This February, join an extraordinary team as we take on 8,848m of uphill ski touring in Verbier.
-Together, we’ll push our limits and raise vital funds to accelerate brain tumour research, improve treatments, and change lives for children and families.
+It doesn’t happen every year, and places for 2026 are strictly limited.
+Together, we’ll push our limits and raise vital funds to accelerate brain tumour research, improve treatments, and change lives for children and their families.

 Registration closes early December.
-Places are strictly limited.
 Secure your spot and start training today.

 Everest in the Alps is the ultimate winter sports endurance challenge.